Ubud, Bali Guide: Best Things to Do

 Ubud, Bali Rice Patty Fields

-Likely one of the coolest agricultural things you will ever witness is the Rice Terraces!
+Likely one of the coolest agricultural things you will ever witness is the Rice Terraces in Ubud!
 What’s so special is the irrigation system known as Subak.

 This method dates back to the 11th century and even plays a part in religious festivals and temples.

-All members of the community work together maintaining the integrity of canals and dams which run through temples and terraces.
+All members of the community work together to maintain the integrity of canals and dams which run through temples and terraces.